A whole school response

 - use classroom strategies that promote and support collaborative learning

-- make links to community organisations, resources and support
+- make links and referrals to community organisations and resources to support settlement.